Web-Scraping-Elixir/WebScraping/README.md

 - [Floki Alternatives](https://elixir.libhunt.com/floki-alternatives):
 	**[Meeseeks](https://github.com/mischov/meeseeks)** - Meeseeks is a library for scraping and parsing web pages which is an alternative to Floki.
 - [HTTPoison Alternatives](https://elixir.libhunt.com/httpoison-alternatives):
-	**[Crawly](https://github.com/elixir-crawly/crawly)** - Crawly is an application framework for crawling web pages and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.